 - Popular with other paddlers: If other paddlers are present know that they might be able to help if you get into trouble.

 - Not popular with power boats: Better yet, go where they’re prohibited.
-Nearby Lake Yonah is a good place to paddle.
+The Walker Creek Boat Launch (Yonah Dam Road) and above is a great place to practice your paddling without the presence of larger boats.

 - Destinations where you have a tailwind on the way home: That does mean, though, that you’ll have a headwind on the way there!